Isabella, Queen of Armenia: Wife of Hethum of Barbaron

+In 1226, Isabella married Hethum, son of Constantine, her regent.
+The marriage was legalized by Rome in 1237.
 There is evidence that Isabella shared a degree of royal power, for we learn from several sources that she co-signed with her husband an official deed transferring to the Knights of the Teutonic Order the strategic castle and town of Haronie.
 She was buried in the monastery of Trazarg.